scroll-tech/zktrie/docs/zktrie.md

 (total 160 bytes)
 ```

 The marshal function also returns a `flag` value along with a vector of `u256` values.
 The `flag` is a bitmap that indicates whether a `u256` value CANNOT be treated as a field element (Fr).
-The `flag` value for state account is 8, showed below.
+The `flag` value for state account is 8, shown below.

 ```
 +--------------------+---------+------+----------+----------+